rust-lang/rust/src/doc/reference.md

 * Deadlocks
 * Reading data from private fields (`std::repr`)
-* Leaks due to reference count cycles, even in the global heap
+* Leaks of memory and other resources
 * Exiting without calling destructors
 * Sending signals
 * Accessing/modifying the file system